Frequently Asked Questions

-Just contact me at any time and I will check availability.
+Just call me on 07544 258043, email me at firstname.lastname@example.org or fill out the contact me form at any time and I will check availability.
 You are more than welcome to meet me to discuss your wedding further over a coffee.

 I require a completed and signed contract and a non-refundable booking fee of £250 to confirm the booking.
 The retainer fee can be paid by bank transfer or cheque.
 I can’t hold dates without the form and fee.
 The full balance will then be due 28 days before the wedding.

 Do we need to feed you?

 Definitely not.
 You have enough “on your plate” without having to worry about feeding a hungry photographer!
 I always bring a packed lunch along with me so I can free myself up for taking more photographs throughout the day.
 I eat at the same time as you, as this is a time when photographs of half-eaten plates and empty bottles don’t make a great back-drop.

 What equipment do you use?

 I use Fuji X System cameras, and have streamlined their use to allow me to take shots quickly without having to think about any technical matters in the moment.
 I have two camera bodies with me for most of the day, both equipped with two prime lenses- a wide angle lens and a close portrait lens.
 I also keep other spare camera bodies and other lenses in the car.

 My equipment is not the bulky intimidating kind favoured by many traditional photographers; I use smaller cameras that have the same professional image quality, but enable me to move comfortably around the wedding and capture interesting shots without the hindrance of heavy equipment.

 That’s simple, I’m willing to travel anywhere, including weddings abroad.